Hipódromo Argentino de Palermo: History

 Tattersalls de Palermo, an equine sales floor, was opened in 1898.

 The first automobile race in Argentina was run at the Hipódromo de Palermo in 1901.

 In 1908, the original buildings and grandstands were replaced with a Beaux Arts grandstand designed by Louis Faure-Dujarric, still in use today and considered part of the city's architectural heritage.

 Photo finishes, using Photochart, were introduced in 1947.

 The racecourse has been known by its current name of Hipódromo Argentino de Palermo since 1953.
 Prior to that, it was known as Hipódromo de Palermo.

 Night racing started in 1971, with the installation of an electrical lighting system on a racetrack.
 Seven hundred and fifty additional lights were added in 1992.

-Female jockeys have been allowed to ride at the track since the 1970's.
+Female jockeys have been allowed to ride at the track since the 1970s.

 On 5 August 1992, the racecourse was privatized and ownership given to Hipódromo Argentino de Palermo Sociedad Anónima (HAPSA), in an agreement originally set to last until 2027 and later extended to 2032.

 In 2001, the city of Buenos Aires declared the racecourse of cultural interest of the city.